-- (1) Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - (A)The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth Requirements. - (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - (2) Obtainment of a minimum grade point average of 2.0.
+- (1) Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - (A) The Intersegmental General Education Transfer Curriculum(IGETC) or the California State University General Education-Breadth Requirements. - (B) A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - (2) Obtainment of a minimum grade point average of 2.0.

-- Understand the ethical, mathematical, and physical concepts that underlie computer science. - 2.
-Understand the different levels of abstraction that comprise Computer Science. - Create efficient, working computer programs that use fundamental programming constructs to solve real-life problems.
+- Understand the ethical, mathematical, and physical concepts that underlie computer science. - 2 Understand the different levels of abstraction that comprise Computer Science. - 3.
+Create efficient, working computer programs that use fundamental programming constructs to solve real-life problems.

 Dept. /No. Title Units

 Required Cou urses:

 CS 087 Assembler Language Programming 3

 CS 089 C++ Programming I 3

 CS 089A C++ Programming II 3

-MATH 001A Calculus
+MATH 001A Calculus 4

 MATH 001B Calculus 4

 MATH 004 Discrete Structures 3

 PH 004A Physics for Scientists and Engineers 4

 PH 004B Physics for Scientists and Engineers 4

-urses
+Required Cou ırses 28

-CSU or IGETO General Education Requirements 37-39
+CSÜ or IGETC General Education Requirements 37-39

-Transferable (elective units as needed.
+Transferable 6 elective units as needed.

-MINIMUM T RANSFERABLE UNITS 60
+MINIMUM TE RANSFERABLE UNITS 60

-Advisor: J. Powell
+Advisor: I Powell

-ASSOCIATE IN SCIENCE IN COMPUTER SCIENCE
+COMPUTER SCIENCE